khilnani/dot_files/README.md

 ==========

-All files are copyright their respective owners.
+> All files are copyright their respective owners.

-My custom dot files are free to use provided you say thanks.
+> The files are free to use provided you say thanks.

 Defaults